christofhunte/configure-ad/README.md

 <img src="https://i.imgur.com/cRjq0oK.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Next step I did was create a virtual network and subnet for the virtual machines to run on.
+The next step I did was creating a virtual network and subnet for the virtual machines to run on.
 I placed the virtual network in the the Resource Group I created.
 </p>
 <br />